| |

 Rusty

-has been an institution for years at WLNG
+was an institution at WLNG

 |